Jim Cornette: Professional wrestling career

-Early career
+Early career (1976–1982)

 Cornette began working at wrestling events at the age of 14, serving as a photographer, ring announcer, timekeeper, magazine correspondent, and public relations correspondent.
 During this time, from attending matches at the Louisville Gardens, Cornette got to know promoter Christine Jarrett, who was the mother of Jerry Jarrett, promoter of the Continental Wrestling Association (commonly known as the "Memphis territory").
+Cornette has credited her as a major influence on his early career and praised her business acumen.
+Cornette's photography from the Memphis territory was regularly published in Gong, a Japanese pro wrestling magazine, between 1977 and 1982.

 Continental Wrestling Association (1982–1983)

-By 1982, Cornette was now also writing programs for arena shows, having photos published in wrestling magazines, and contributing to the Championship Wrestling Magazine.
+By 1982, Cornette was writing programs for arena shows, having photographs published in wrestling magazines, and contributing to the Championship Wrestling Magazine.
 In August, he traveled to Memphis to see the TV match between Jerry Lawler and Ric Flair.
 After the show ended, Cornette was offered a wrestling managerial role on television by promoter Jerry Jarrett.
 As Cornette has recalled, despite his presence being tolerated at shows and TV tapings for nearly a decade, the first time he was allowed into the locker room was only after he had become a manager.

 Before making his managing debut, Cornette decided to adapt the ring name James E. Cornette in tribute to legendary wrestling promoter James E. Barnett.
 Cornette made his ringside debut on September 25, 1982, managing Sherri Martel, who herself would later become a wrestling manager.
 Cornette was given the gimmick of a rich kid turned inept manager whose clients kept firing him after one match.
 The most notable wrestlers in this angle were Dutch Mantell and Crusher Broomfield (who would later gain fame as One Man Gang and Akeem "The African Dream").
-Over the next 14 months Cornette also managed Jesse Barr, Exotic Adrian Street, and a trio called the "Cornette Dynasty" consisting of Carl Fergie, Norman Frederick Charles III, and the Angel Frank Morrell.
+Over the next 14 months Cornette also managed Jesse Barr, "Exotic" Adrian Street, and a trio called the "Cornette Dynasty" consisting of Carl Fergie, Norman Frederick Charles III, and the Angel Frank Morrell.
 After a short-lived run in Georgia through a deal Jarrett had with Ole Anderson, Cornette returned to Memphis in July 1983, and worked as co-manager alongside Jimmy Hart.